European Airports Football Championship 2018

 2.1 The rules of association football as published by FIFA will apply, except those rules applying to playing time and discipline.

-2.2 All first round and quarter final (if applicable) games will be of 2 x 20 minutes duration, with a 5 minute interval or as may be decided by host airport, following consultation with the EAFC.
+2.2 All first round games will be of 2 x 20 minutes duration, with a 5 minute interval or as may be decided by host airport, following consultation with the EAFC.

 2.3 Semi-finals and final will be of 2 x 30 minutes duration, with a 5 minute interval.

-2.4 If at the end of normal playing time in quarter final, semi final or final, the scores for both teams are level, extra time of 2 x 20 minutes duration will be played.
+2.4 If at the end of normal playing time in the semi-final, the scores for both teams are level, extra time of 2 x 10 mins duration will be played.

-2.5 If at the end of extra time the teams are still level, the result will be decided by a penalty competition as per FIFA rules (i.e. 5 penalty attempts to each team followed by “sudden death” kicks).
+2.6 If at the end of extra time in the semi-final the teams are still level, the result will be decided by a penalty competition as per FIFA rules (i.e. 5 penalty attempts to each team followed by “sudden death” kicks).